 Financial Power of Attorney

 A financial power of attorney allows an individual to name a trusted, reliable person to manage his or her financial affairs – including paying bills and handling banking – in the event he or she becomes incapacitated.
 Without this document in place, a spouse may have to obtain a guardianship, which can be a lengthy, costly process.

 Advance Healthcare Directive

 Similar to a financial power of attorney, a health care power of attorney permits a trusted person – usually a spouse – to make health care decisions on the maker’s behalf.

 Minnesota Estate Planning and Probate Attorneys

 The attorneys at Jeffrey P. Scott & Associates, LLC know that families come in all shapes and sizes.
 We help our clients protect the things that matter most.
-Call us today at (651) 968-1457 to schedule your estate planning consultation.
+Call us today our office to schedule your estate planning consultation.